 Environmental Due Diligence is both a legal and technical exercise – an action of analyzing your organisation’s website} or any site your organisation is trying to require place.
 It is usually incontestable by a proper assessment of the organisation and land to spot any existing or previous environmental conditions, contamination or quantify money and legal risks.

-Environmental due diligence assessments allow constraints and opportunities to be identified across in.
+Environmental due diligence assessments allow for the identification of barriers and potential across the board.